sharmasushil/Navigating-Uncertainty-Trajectory-Prediction/README.md

 The dataset comprises a set of perspective-view images captured from different camera angles and positions within the Carla simulator environment.
 The images are saved in PNG format and have a resolution of 800 x 600 pixels.
 Each image is associated with a timestamp indicating the time of capture.

 ## Ablation study
 An ablation study on the number of LSTM cells ($\alpha$=1, $\beta$=2, $\gamma$=3, $\delta$=4) is conducted on our CNN-LSTM model.
 This comparison was performed using the CARLA dataset for the two specified levels, Level 1 and Level 2 respectively.
-For this analysis, three evaluation metrics - RMSE, MAPE, and AED.
-A summary of the results is shown in Table \ref{table:3}.
+For this analysis, three evaluation metrics - ARMSE, AMAPE, and AED.
+A summary of the results is shown in Table 1.

+ARMSE: Average Root Mean Square Error
+AMAPE: Average Mean Absolute Percentage Error
+AED: Average Euclidean Distance

 | CARLA: Dataset | Model | ARMSE ↓ | AMAPE ↓ | AED ↓ |
 |---|---|---|---|---|